sammlapp/training_gui/plan.md

 ## Focus mode for review tab
 - provide a toggle at the top of the review page to switch between viewing lots of clips on a page (current setup) and viewing a single, large spectrogram (click to play) in 'focus' mode.
-- in focus mode, offer these shortcuts for binary classification mode: "a" = yes, "s" = no, "d" = unsure, "f" = unlabeled. "j" view previous, "k" view next clip. spacebar to play/pause audio.
+- in focus mode, offer these shortcuts for binary classification mode: "a" = yes, "s" = no, "d" = uncertain, "f" = unlabeled. "j" view previous, "k" view next clip. spacebar to play/pause audio.
 - in focus mode, auto-advance to next clip when user clicks or uses shortcut to provide an annotation of yes/no/unknown/unlabeled
 - in settings panel, add a check box for whether to auto-play clips when using focus mode.
 When checked, the audio begins as soon as the spectrogram is displayed.
 - help me debug why spectrograms appear as white-on-black instead of in color when choosing a colormap